Guidelines Sick Leave

 Reintegration [reintegratie] means working towards full recovery (if possible) and is the main objective during the Sickness Absence.

 The law sets all sorts of obligations for both the employee and the Employer to facilitate as much as possible the speedy recovery of the Employee.
-Each company has to have a Sickness Absence Policy outlining the expectations and obligations of Employer and Employee during Sickness Absence, in accordance to the Permanent Incapacity Benefit (Restrictions) Act.
+The purpose of the Sick Leave Regulation/ Protocol is to provide guidelines, expectations and obligations, during Sickness Absence, for Employer and Employees in accordance to the Permanent Incapacity Benefit (Restrictions) Act.
+Each company is obliged to have a Sickness Absence Policy outlining the expectations and obligations of Employer and Employee during Sickness Absence, in accordance to the Permanent Incapacity Benefit (Restrictions) Act.

 Contact us to make sure your company is compliant and request the Sick Leave Regulation/Protocol.
 The documentation will consist of:

 - 17 pages incl. policy, process and instructions in English (or Dutch)